Diocletian: Conflict in the Balkans and Egypt

 Galerius, meanwhile, was engaged during 291–293 in disputes in Upper Egypt, where he suppressed a regional uprising.
 He returned to Syria in 295 to fight the revanchist Persian empire.
 Diocletian's attempts to bring the Egyptian tax system in line with Imperial standards stirred discontent, and a revolt swept the region after Galerius's departure.
 The usurper Domitius Domitianus declared himself Augustus in July or August 297.
 Much of Egypt, including Alexandria, recognized his rule.
 Diocletian moved into Egypt to suppress him, first putting down rebels in the Thebaid in the autumn of 297, then moving on to besiege Alexandria.
 Domitianus died in December 297, by which time Diocletian had secured control of the Egyptian countryside.
 Alexandria, whose defense was organized under Domitianus's former corrector Aurelius Achilleus, held out probably until March 298.
 Later in 298, the triumphal column now known as Pompey's Pillar was erected in Alexandria to honor Diocletian.

 Bureaucratic affairs were completed during Diocletian's stay: a census took place, and Alexandria, in punishment for its rebellion, lost the ability to mint independently.
 Diocletian's reforms in the region, combined with those of Septimius Severus, brought Egyptian administrative practices much closer to Roman standards.
+Diocletian prohibited alchemy and ordered all books in Egypt on the subject of turning base metals into gold and silver to be burned; the historian Edward Gibbon wrote "the persecution of Diocletian is the first authentic event in the history of alchymy".

 Diocletian travelled south along the Nile the following summer, where he visited Oxyrhynchus and Elephantine.
 In Nubia, he made peace with the Nobatae and Blemmyes tribes.
 Under the terms of the peace treaty Rome's borders moved north to Philae and the two tribes received an annual gold stipend.
 Diocletian left Africa quickly after the treaty, moving from Upper Egypt in September 298 to Syria in February 299.
 He met with Galerius in Mesopotamia.